 Go ahead and share your excitement on social media – it’s a great way to find out if anyone else you know is going.
 You can also send a shout out to the band or artist to let them know you’re stoked – who knows, they may even re-Tweet you!

-Pro tip: Do not post pictures of your tickets online ahead of the event, and if you do, please make sure to cover your barcodes!
+Do not post pictures of your tickets online ahead of the event, and if you do, please make sure to cover your barcodes!
 This will prevent anyone from using the unique codes to steal your seats.
+Cover the code!
+We cannot express this point enough, please do NOT take photos of your ticket stubs and post them on social media sites.
+This is the perfect way for nefarious brokers to rip these tickets right off you.
+We want you to enjoy this experience, it’s meant for you.
+So please take the extra precautions so you can enjoy the night and avoid heartache.
+Read more about #CoverTheCode

 Keep an eye on social streams for special messages (and special offers) as the show nears.
 Plus, if the band or artist releases any new music, you’ll always have the inside scoop.